Contact Us

 Our Work

-All proceeds raised by Friends of Multnomah County Shelter Animals (FMCSA) are used for a variety of projects that directly impact and improve the lives of local shelter animals.
+All proceeds raised by Friends of Multnomah County Shelter Animals (FMCSA) are used to directly impact and improve the lives of local shelter animals.
 We fund projects that reduce the number of homeless pets, increase adoptions, and improve the quality of life for animals in the shelter at Multnomah County Animal Services.

 2019 Kitten Triage Program Check Presentation.jpg